awsmug/wp-wrapper/readme.md

-# WP Plugin
+# WP Wrapper

-WordPress plugin building plans and helper tools.
+Wrapping WordPress for more beautiful code.